Web font optimisation

 Written by Ramón Saquete

-In this post we are going to suggest various basic optimisation techniques that should always be put in force.
-We will also dive into advanced optimisation techniques, the application of which isn’t always recommended.
-We must measure their effect to see whether it’s positive or negative in each situation, especially when it comes to adding additional JavaScript code.
+Below are several basic optimization techniques that should always be applied.
+We will also explain advanced optimization techniques that are not always advisable to apply, so you should measure whether their effect is positive or negative in each situation, especially when adding additional JavaScript code.

-If we’re worried about our site’s performance, more so than its design or our brand image, the best thing we can do to optimise its download and painting is to use directly the user’s system font.
-This way, we keep the browser from having to download any font.
-In order to implement this, we only need to give the “font-family” property the “serif”, “sans-serif” or “monospace” values in our CSS rules, and the browser will assign the default system font according to the chosen style.
-If we want to choose the most appeasing system font, in order to ensure a good readability, we can define a pile of fonts, as shown below:
+If we are concerned about the performance of our site, above the design or brand image, the ideal is to optimize the downloading and painting, using directly the font of the user’s operating system.
+In this way we avoid the browser having to download the source.
+To implement this, we simply set the “font-family” property to “serif”, “sans-serif” or “monospace” in the CSS rules, so that any browser will assign the default system font according to the chosen style.
+If we want to take the nicest possible system font, to ensure good readability, we can set up a font stack like this:

 font-family: -apple-system,